-- Discuss the issue first with those most directly involved. e.g. If your Clinical Skills preceptor does not appear to be aware of your level of training or the course objectives, try to tactfully and respectfully discuss with them.
-If that is not successful in addressing your concern, go to step 2. - 2.
+- Discuss the issue first with those most directly involved. e.g. If a Clinical Skills preceptor does not appear to be aware of level of training or the course objectives, try to tactfully and respectfully discuss with them.
+If that is not successful in addressing the concern, go to step 2. - 2.
 Report the concern (if unresolved) to the Course or Module Director and, if relevant, the Course or Module Administrative Coordinator.
 When the course has a Course Chair, please also cc the Course Chair.

-In your report, please include the following information:
+In the report, please include the following information:

 - Course/Module/Group Name, relevant dates.
-Please note if you are representing a group (e.g. as Class Rep or a Professional Skills Group) or if this is your individual feedback. - Brief description of the concern (e.g. a lecturer was absent without notice, or a lecturer missed a clinical skills session). - What you have already done to address the concern (e.g. contacted Preceptor's office; spoken with the presenter). - What you/your classmates need in order to address the concern (will the session will be rescheduled?
+Please note if the report is representing a group (e.g. as Class Rep or a Professional Skills Group) or if this is individual feedback. - Brief description of the concern (e.g. a lecturer was absent without notice, or a lecturer missed a clinical skills session). - What has already done to address the concern (e.g. contacted Preceptor's office; spoken with the presenter). - What is needed in order to address the concern (will the session will be rescheduled?
 If not, what did the preceptor intend to cover?
 Is there any recommended reading material to address missed content?). - 3.
 If the concern remains unresolved after step 2, please contact the Year Chair or Year Site Coordinator.